 As the leading healthcare provider in the region, Mercy Medical Center continues to invest in new equipment and technology upgrades to provide the highest level of imaging services in the region.
 Mercy is the area's only full-service imaging center.

-Recent purchases include Ultrasound, nuclear medicine, a digital mammography system.
+Recent purchases include Ultrasound, a Mindray for US and the Phillips for CT, nuclear medicine, a digital mammography system.
 A positron emission tomography (PET)/CT scanner is also available at Mercy twice a month.
 Each of these machines offers vastly enhanced image quality, meaning improved diagnostic capabilities for your physician.

-Along with our Board Certified Radiologist, Dr. Glenn P. Moradian and Dr. Madhusudhan P. Reddy, our imaging staff consisting of Registered CT, MR, Ultrasound, Mammography, and Radiologic Technologists work to provide the best imaging studies for our patients.
+Along with our Board Certified Radiologist, Dr. Hegge, our imaging staff consisting of Registered CT, MR, Ultrasound, Mammography, and Radiologic Technologists work to provide the best imaging studies for our patients.

 CT studies at Mercy Medical Center are performed on a GE Light Speed 16-slice CT scanner.
 The CT machine scans and reconstructs images much faster than previous technology while producing much higher image quality.
 Benefits to patients include shorter scan times and less radiation exposure.